Motivic invariants of symmetric powers of curves: Applications

 .2cm

-\emph{Acknowledgments.} The author would like to thank Prof. Anand Sawant for his useful suggestions on the structure of the paper which led to an improved exposition.
-The author is supported by the SFB 1085 \emph{Higher Invariants} (Universit\"at Regensburg).
+\emph{Acknowledgments.} The author is supported by the SFB 1085 \emph{Higher Invariants} (Universit\"at Regensburg).
+The author would like to thank Dr. Anand Sawant for his useful suggestions on the structure of the paper which led to an improved exposition.
+The author also thanks the referees for reading the manuscript thoroughly and suggesting valuable improvements.